goofanader/mna-anime-eyes/README.md

 * f - enter/exit fullscreen for the monitor the program's located on
 * ] - start viewing images. makes the image clear. press again to go to the next image
 * [ - makes the image clear. press again to go to the previous image
-* esc or q - quit the game
+* q - quit the game

 ## Notes
 * This version is hardcoded to start with a beginning pixel size of 100